eth-sri/fastsmt/README.md

 (venv) $ python synthesis/learning.py -h
 ```

+In this toy example, we are going to load formulas from leipzig benchmark and run our procedure to synthesize best strategy for every formula.
+Concretely, we will first search randomly for 5 iterations, then train the neural network model and search for 5 more iterations (this time guided by the model).
 Here is an example of the full command (execution should take few minutes):

 ```bash